 • ICT provision to be further enhanced throughout the school

-• To fund afternoon interventions with a Teacher and a TA x 5 days per week
+• To fund afternoon interventions with a Teacher and a TA x 5 afternoons per week

 • To fund student awards for successful Pupil Premium pupils